-- 82. In justification of the claim, the Petitioner has submitted that APTEL vide its judgment dated 23.11.2007 in Appeal No. 273 of 2006 & batch, had allowed the recovery of Sinking funds and this judgment has also been affirmed by the Hon'ble Supreme Court vide its judgement dated 23.7.2018 in Civil Appeal Nos.
-971-973 of 2008 & batch matters. - 83.
+- 83. In justification of the claim, the Petitioner has submitted that APTEL vide its judgment dated 23.11.2007 in Appeal No. 273 of 2006 & batch, had allowed the recovery of sinking funds and this judgment has also been affirmed by the Hon'ble Supreme Court vide its by judgement dated 23.7.2018 in Civil Appeal Nos.
+971-973 of 2008 & batch matters. - 84.
 DVPCA has also submitted that under the 2014 Tariff Regulations, the Petitioner is allowed all expenses related to energy charges and fixed charges and also allows the funding of approved capital cost and interest/ returns on the debt/ equity components on actual / normative basis, as the case may be.
 It has further submitted that the loan repayment is provided through higher depreciation for initial 12 years and interest on working capital is allowed on normative basis.
 DVPCA has stated that the creation of funds, without any specific purpose, cannot be allowed to be recovered as an expenditure in tariff, even if it is mentioned in DVC Act and the 2014 Tariff Regulations.
-It also submitted that the Commissionmay seek details on the purpose of borrowing such funds, when all expenses related to capital funding and working capital funding are allowed.
+It also submitted that the Commission may seek details on the purpose of borrowing such funds, when all expenses related to capital funding and working capital funding are allowed.
 Accordingly, DVPCA has prayed that the claim of the Petitioner may be disallowed.
 In response, the Petitioner has reiterated the submissions made in the petition.
-Further, it has also relied upon the APTEL's judgment dated 17.5.2019 in Appeal No.17/2014 & batch (MAL v CERC & ors) and submitted that APTEL while rejecting the submissions, observed that there was no double allowance of bonds.
-The Petitioner also pointed out that DVPCA herein has preferred review (Review Petition No. 4/2019) against the judgment dated 17.5.2019, before APTEL and the same is pending and since there is no stay of operation of the said order the same is binding on the parties.
-Accordingly, the Petitioner has prayed that the submissions of the DVPCA may be rejected.
+Further, it has also relied upon the APTEL's judgment dated 17.5.2019 in Appeal No.17/2014 & batch (Maithon Alloys Ltd V CERC & Ors) and submitted that, APTEL while rejecting the submissions, observed that there was no double allowance of bonds.
+The Petitioner also pointed out that the Objector herein has preferred review (Review Petition No. 4 of 2019) against the judgment dated 17.5.2019, before APTEL and the same is pending and since there is no stay of operation of the said order the same is binding on the parties.
+Accordingly, the Petitioner has prayed that the submissions of DVPCA may be rejected.

-- 84. The matter has been examined.
+85. The matter has been examined.
 Section 40 of the DVC Act, 1948 provides that the Petitioner shall make provision for depreciation and for reserve and other funds at such rates and on such terms as may be specified by the C&AG in consultation with the Central Government.
-The APTEL in its judgment dated 23.11.2007 in Appeal No.271/2006 & batch cases, decided as under: - "E.15 As regards sinking funds which is established with the approval of Comptroller and Accountant General of India vide letter dated December 29, 1992 under the provision of Section 40 of the DVC Act is to be taken as an item of expenditure to be recovered through tariff, - 85.
-Regulation 53(2)(iv) of the 2014 Tariff Regulations provides as under: - (iv) Funds under section 40 of the Damodar Valley Corporation Act, 1948: The Fund(s) established in terms of section 40 of the Damodar Valley Corporation Act, 1948 shall be considered as items of expenditure to be recovered through tariff. - 86.
-DVPCA has objected to the claim of the Petitioner and has submitted that neither the provisions of the Electricity Act, 2003 nor the 2014 Tariff Regulations sanction the recovery of cost of generation assets twice over, through (a) allowance of Contribution to
+APTEL in its judgment dated 23.11.2007 in Appeal No.271/ 2006 & batch cases, decided as under:

+"E.15 As regards sinking funds which is established with the approval of Comptroller and Accountant General of India vide letter dated December 29, 1992 under the provision of Section 40 of the DVC Act is to be taken as an item of expenditure to be recovered through tariff,

+86. Regulation 53(2)(iv) of the 2014 Tariff Regulations provides as under: